The Settlers (band)

-The Settlers are an English folk-orientated music group, originally from the English West Midlands, who formed in the mid-1960s.
+The Settlers were an English folk-oriented music group, originally from the English West Midlands, who formed in the mid-1960s.
 The band folded in the early 1980s, relaunched in 2018, and disbanded again in 2021.

 Formation and genre

 The group started as a trio, but almost immediately expanded by adding a bassist to their line-up.
 The original members were: